I continue to study philosophical concerns that animated Einstein,

 whether, and in what sense, there is a lasting contribution to

 Quantum.
 Studies on current options for interpreting the quantum theory, including: a fresh look at the

-theorems, at quantum entanglement and what "requires" explanation in science, and at the composition of quantum systems in epistemic-ontic treatments of the quantum
+theorems, at quantum entanglement (including what "requires" explanation in science), and at the composition of quantum systems in recent realist treatments of the quantum

 Philosophical Isms continues

 the work of NOA as an historically grounded and pragmatic attitude to science that highlights

 the shortcomings of global philosophical positions, like realism.
 The work includes studies on Poincaré and contemporary versions of

 structural realism, on relativism and foundationalism, and on the robust instrumentalism of John Dewey.